MHTahsinCN/ML-Project-beginner/Music Popularity Prediction/Guide.md

 ---

-Original Work
+## Original Work/Credit/Acknowledgment

-This project is **originally created by [Aman Kharwal](https://amanxai.com/2024/07/08/music-popularity-prediction-with-python/)**.
+This project is **originally created by [Aman Kharwal/Music Popularity Prediction with Python](https://amanxai.com/2024/07/08/music-popularity-prediction-with-python/)**.
 **Adapted and modified for learning purposes** to explore machine learning implementation for music popularity prediction.

 ---